KevinBatdorf/code-block-pro/readme.txt

 == Changelog ==

 - Feature: Added the Non-Ligature version of Jetbrains Mono
+- Fix: Fixed a spacing issue with tabs + line numbers
+- Fix: Fixed a bug where the line highlighter would calc the longest highlighted line rather than longest line
+- Tweak: Added pointer-events none to line blurs that are not removed on hover

 = 1.21.0 - 2023-07-09 =
 - Feature: Added a second copy button to choose from